 Were you able to profit from any of this week’s top movers?

-The yen triumphed over all this week, with the Greenback coming in second place.
-The Aussie, meanwhile, get beaten to a pulp.
+The yen triumphed overall this week, with the Greenback coming in second place.
+The Aussie, meanwhile, gets beaten to a pulp.
 So, what was driving price action on these currencies?
 And how did the other currencies fare?
 Read on to find out!

 The Japanese Yen

 The yen was the one currency to rule them all this week.
 And if you guessed that the yen was tracking bond yields again for the most part, then you’re right.
 Although there were also signs that the yen was decoupling from bond yields, as you can see below and as we’ll discuss shortly.